Stewart Smith — Jed’s Other Poem

 Although I’ve always been tickled by artifacts that reveal the process of their own making, I don’t know if I would have placed as much emphasis on it had I not been working for David Reinfurt at the time of creating this video.
 David helped me better understand and articulate this sort of technique.
 It’s something he’s been fascinated with as well.
 Here’s a clip of David giving a talk at Google in early 2018 about one of his design heroes, Muriel Cooper.
 At about 10:42 into the video he draws our attention to Muriel’s design for the cover of her Bauhaus book and how its artwork is a register of the process that created it.
 This is far from her only employment of that technique, and if you aren’t familiar with Ms. Cooper (or David), you really ought to watch the full lecture.

-Exhibiting Jed
+Exhibiting the Jed Apple

 In early 2009 I entered the Art Directors Club’s Young Guns awards, a portfolio competition for creatives under 30 years old.
 ADC describes their competition thusly: